-The entire exit load (net of GST), charged, if any, shall be credited to the scheme.
+Exit load, if any, charged to the investors will be credited back to the Scheme net of GST.
 The Investor is requested to check the prevailing Load structure of the Scheme before investing.

-Para 10.4 of SEBI Master Circular For Mutual Funds as amended from time to time has decided that there shall be no entry Load for all Mutual Fund Schemes.
+Para 10.4 of SEBI Master Circular on Mutual Funds as amended from time to time has decided that there shall be no Entry Load for all Mutual Fund schemes.

-For any change in Load structure AMC will issue an addendum and display it on the website/Investor Service Centres.
+For any change in Load structure, AMC will issue an addendum and display it on the website/ Investor Service Centres.

-Under the Scheme, the AMC/Trustee reserves the right to change / modify the Load structure if it so deems fit in the interest of smooth and efficient functioning of the Mutual Fund.
-The AMC/Trustee reserves the right to introduce / modify the Load depending upon the circumstances prevailing at that time subject to maximum limits as prescribed under the Regulations.
+Under the Scheme, the AMC/ Trustee reserves the right to change / modify the Load structure if it so deemsfit in the interest of smooth and efficient functioning of the Mutual Fund.
+The AMC/ Trustee reserves the right to introduce / modify the Load depending upon the circumstances prevailing at that time subject to maximum limits as prescribed under the Regulations.